 Blackened Swordfish Recipe

-- Take an iron cast skillet.
-Heat it over medium-high.
+- Take an iron cast skillet and heat it over medium-high.

-- Pat the fillets in after putting creole seasoning on top of it.
+- Pat the fillets with creole seasoning and coating with butter.

 - Now, the skillet would be hot enough to place fish in it.